urikdev/Urik/PRIVACY.md

 - The keyboard service stops

 **Secure Fields:** When you type in password fields or other secure inputs, all processing is bypassed.
 No text is cached, spell-checked, or learned.

-### 5. Clipboard Access (Read-Only, Temporary)

-**When:** Only when you explicitly tap the "Paste" action button.

-**What:** The current clipboard content at the moment you tap paste.

-**Usage:** Immediately inserted into the text field.
-Never stored, logged, or transmitted.

-**Scope:** We can only read the clipboard when you trigger the paste action.
-We cannot monitor or access clipboard history.

 ## How We Use Your Data